TheAlgorithms/website/README.md

   </a>
 </p>

 This is a static [Next.js](https://nextjs.org/) site providing a searchable library of all the algorithms in [The Algorithms](https://github.com/TheAlgorithms).
 All the data about the algorithms gets scraped directly from the git repositories.
+Unlock the world of algorithms with a single click and explore the magic of code in action.

 ## Translating the website